ay-lab/FitHiChIP/README.md

 **** Subsequently, location (absolute path) of these files needs to be mentioned in the configuration file (as described below).

-Download data (mandatory step)
+Downloading data / parameter files (mandatory step)
 ------------------------------

-	Given the above mentioned valid pairs and peak files, user needs to first download / copy a few files and place them within the "TestData" folder:
+	Given the above mentioned valid pairs and peak files, user needs to first download / copy a few files and place them within the "TestData" folder.

+**** Note: some of the following parameters are mentioned as optional.
+User can skip the downloading if required, and keep the corresponding configuration option as blank (details are mentioned below)

-		1) chromosome size file (of the reference chromosome hg19): Download by using the following link:
+		1) chromosome size file (of the reference chromosome hg19):
+			**** This parameter is MANDATORY.

+			Download this file by using the following link:

 			http://hgdownload.soe.ucsc.edu/goldenPath/hg19/bigZips/hg19.chrom.sizes

 		2) Reference genome (hg19) fasta sequence and its index:

+			***** This parameter is optional.
+			***** If provided, used to compute the GC content information of respective bins.

 			2.1) First, user may download the reference genome in 2 bit format, by using the following link:

 			http://hgdownload.soe.ucsc.edu/goldenPath/hg19/bigZips/hg19.2bit

 			2.2) Subsequently, an utility program "twoBitToFa" (UCSC basic tools) may be used to extract .fa file(s) from this archieve.
 The program can be downloaded from the link:

 			http://hgdownload.cse.ucsc.edu/admin/exe/linux.x86_64/